Penn Treaty liquidation

 - If you want to cancel it, stop paying premiums.

-If I keep my Penn Treaty policy, will it still be good in a few years?
+If I keep my Penn Treaty policy, will it still be good if I need to file a claim in a few years?

 - Yes, as long as you pay your premiums.

-- Your policy is guaranteed by the Washington Life and Disability Insurance Guaranty Association (www.walifega.org) for up to $500,000 worth of claims, depending on your policy limits.
+- Depending on your policy limits, your policy is guaranteed by the Washington Life & Disability Insurance Guaranty Association (www.walifega.org) for up to $500,000 worth of claims.